rascalmicro/rascal-www/_static/build-guide.markdown

 brandon@milo:~/u-boot-2010.06$ make all
 $$/code

+If the build works, you'll find the binary for loading onto the serial flash with SAM-BA in u-boot-rascal/u-boot.bin.
+For executing the code in RAM with JTAG, you'll want to use u-boot-rascal/u-boot, which is actually an ELF file.

 ## Building the Linux kernel ##
+You need to have $PATH and $CROSS_COMPILE defined from the ELDK install above.

 *Download the code*
 $$code(lang=bash)
-git clone git@github.com:rascalmicro/linux-2.6.git
+git clone git://github.com/rascalmicro/linux-2.6.git
 cd linux-2.6
-git checkout rascal # switches to the Rascal branch
+git checkout rascal # Switches to the Rascal branch
 $$/code

 *Build the code*
 $$code(lang=bash)
-make ARCH=arm uImage
+make ARCH=arm uImage # Note that case matters here. "arch=ARM" won't work.
 $$/code

 If the toolchain builds the kernel successfully, you'll find the kernel image at arch/arm/boot/uImage.

 ## Building OpenEmbedded filesystem image ##

-*Download the code*
+*Download the Rascal fork of the OpenEmbedded code and Bitbake*
 $$code(lang=bash)
-git clone git@github.com:rascalmicro/openembedded-rascal.git
+git clone git://github.com/rascalmicro/openembedded-rascal.git
 cd openembedded-rascal
-git checkout rascal # switches to the Rascal branch
+git checkout rascal # Switches to the Rascal branch git clone git://openembedded.org/bitbake.git # Downloads Bitbake inside OpenEmbedded directory
 $$/code

-(There are some steps missing here.
-Need bitbake and env.sh script.
-TODO: Fix this.)

 *Build the code*
 $$code(lang=bash)
-source env.sh # sets some environment variables, like BBPATH bitbake rascal-image
+source env.sh # Sets some environment variables, like BBPATH bitbake --version # Tests that the bitbake to be called is version 1.10.2 or higher. bitbake rascal-image
 $$/code

+# Loading code onto the Rascal #

 ## Hardware setup ##
 For development, you need 4 connections to the Rascal.